 - Learn about medicinal plants and herbs at Q’omaneel Collective, San Juan, then purchase natural bug repellant and wrinkle erasers.

-- Look for the “Midwife” mural in San Juan.
+- Look for the “Bone Healer” mural in San Juan.
 It’s not hard to find.

 - Help make tortillas the way it’s always been done – with dried corn kernels soaked in limestone, ground to paste, patted flat, and roasted.